CamDavidsonPilon/lifelines/docs/Examples.rst

 ##############################################

 Suppose you wish to measure the hazard ratio between two populations under the CoxPH model.
 That is, we want to evaluate the hypothesis
 H0: relative hazard ratio = 1 vs H1: relative hazard ratio != 1, where the relative hazard ratio is :math:`\exp{\left(\beta\right)}` for the experiment group vs the control group.
 A priori, we are interested in the sample sizes of the two groups necessary to achieve a certain statistical power.
-To do this in lifelines, there is the ``lifelines.statistics.sample_size_necessary_under_cph`` function.
+To do this in lifelines, there is the :func:`lifelines.statistics.sample_size_necessary_under_cph` function.
 For example:

 .. code-block:: python